 Will People Know We’re Working Together?

-Most of the posts I write are ghostwritten and appear in the client’s name.
-I don’t use these on my website or mention any of my ghostwriting clients by name (either on my website or on social media) so as far as the rest of the world is concerned, all of your posts are written entirely by you!
+The content I write for health/wellness businesses is almost always ghostwritten and appears in the client’s name.
+I don’t use these on my website or mention any of my ghostwriting clients by name (either on my website or on social media) so as far as the rest of the world is concerned, all of your content is written entirely by you!

 I often retweet and share interesting content on social media from people working in the niches I write in (both publications and professionals).
 I retweet from a number of sources so it won’t be immediately obvious that we have any connection but just let me know if you’d prefer me not to retweet anything you post on social media once we’ve started working together.